A writer’s journal (turning a short story into a novel)~

-July: Churning and reflecting on my 50 stories is like sifting flour.
+July ’20: Churning and reflecting on my 50 stories is like sifting flour.
 Fifty separate stories that I have revisited as one collection to discover there are some standout stories and themes that are calling to be combined into one longer story.
-A refined writing project that is a labor of love, that cannot be rushed. 📝💟
+A refined writing project that is a labor of love, and one that cannot be rushed. 📝💟

-June: With my first chapbook now published, I am headed back to my 50 Life Stories, for more editing, polishing, and eventual publishing.
-I did recently share one, titled, “A Friendship Forged through Fire and Dance,” with founder of NIA, and I am researching where to best share other stories, beginning with a piece on raising a gifted artistic child and the learning journey she took me on. 🎨💗
+June ’20: With my first chapbook now published, I am headed back to my 50 Life Stories, for more editing, polishing, and eventual publishing.
+I did recently share one, titled, “A Friendship Forged through Fire and Dance,” with the founder of NIA, and I am researching where to best share other stories, beginning with a piece on raising a gifted artistic child and the learning journey she took me on. 🎨💗

 March ’20: With tears in my eyes, I completed my fiftieth story Monday (3/2/20) night.
 Just shy of 70,000 words, those fifty stories and the journey they took me on have given me tremendous healing and insight.

-The Inspiration in the spring of 2019 that moved me on my way to releasing fifty stories to the page~
+The inspiration in the spring of 2019 that motivated me to release fifty stories to the page~

 The only gift I wanted for my 50th birthday last June was time with my family.
 I did not want a party.
 I did not want a new piece of jewelry.
 I did not want a new car or a new face.
 I did not want an extravagant birthday splurge.
 I only wanted to spend time with my family and have time to reflect on life, my life.
 I wanted to take time to reflect on where I have been, and where I want to go.
 My birthday went as planned, or as unplanned, as I had hoped for.
 The day was both inspirational and completely uneventful.
 Perfect.